Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Exact Solutions and Analyses of Eq. ( )

 \section{Exact Solutions and Analyses of Eq. (\ref{eq2x})}

-In this section we shall address our model family given by Eq. (\ref{eq2x}).
+In this section we shall address the models described by Eq. (\ref{eq2x}).
 In doing so, we need to consider two distinct situations, $\mu \neq 2$ and $\mu=2$.
-Exact solutions are then derived by means of proper variable transformations and by using, respectively, the similarity method for the former and the Fourier transform method for the latter.
+Exact solutions are then derived by means of variable transformations and by using, respectively, the similarity method for the former and the Fourier transform method for the latter.
 More concrete and detailed examples are discussed in Sec. \ref{sec:examples}.
+Next, we will assume $G(\pm\infty)\to \pm\infty$.